datacite/schema-docs/docs/mappings/pidinst.rst

      - If the instrument has been deployed in some research activity, such as a cruise or a research vessel, IsUsedBy may be used to link that activity.
    * - **AlternateIdentifier**
      - :ref:`11`
-     -
-   * - alternateIdentifierType
-     - | :ref:`11.a`
      - May be used for the instrument's serial number.
 Other possible uses include an owner's inventory number or an entry in some instrument database.
+   * - alternateIdentifierType
+     - :ref:`11.a`
-Indicate the type of the AlternateIdentifier.
+     - The type of the AlternateIdentifier.

 .. rubric:: Footnotes
 .. [#f1] Krahl, R., Darroch, L., Huber, R., Devaraju, A., Klump, J., Habermann, T., Stocker, M., & The Research Data Alliance Persistent Identification of Instruments Working Group members (2022).
 Metadata Schema for the Persistent Identification of Instruments (1.0).
 Research Data Alliance. https://doi.org/10.15497/RDA00070